mathsgod/graphqlite-mixed-type/README.md

 # graphqlite-mixed-type

-input and output mixed type for
+input and output mixed type for graphqlite

 ## Setup
 ```php